 You must also have an up-to-date I-9 and tax form on file in Payroll.
 Failure to complete these forms will jeopardize your timely payment.

-Click here for your 2017 pay schedule.
+Click here for this year's pay schedule.

 Retirement Benefits for Adjunct Faculty!

 Did you know that adjunct faculty are eligible to participate both the 403 (b) and 457 retirement plans?

 Important Tax Information

 There is an exemption for federal and state employees whose total salary from a federal or state job is $15,000 or less.
 Click here for more details.

 - Useful Materials

 There is a small library devoted to teaching and learning located in the Adjunct Faculty Office, CT-232.
 Included in the collection is The Adjunct Professor's Guide to Success by Lyons, et al.

 You may check these books out for a few days.
 If you choose to take some of these books home, please sign them out in the book register located in the Evening Administration Office.